lilin-bme/lilin-bme.github.io/index.md

 Last updated Nov 27, 2023
 - Oct 28, 2023: Our team won the Top Medal in the National College Student Competition Challenge Cup (Top 1%)(挑战杯全国大学生课外科创竞赛,生命科学赛道特等奖,全国唯一本科生团队).
 - Oct 05, 2023: Prof. LIN delivered an online guest lecture for the UIUC BIOE class, as invited by Prof. Shuming Nie.
-- Sept 20, 2023: Paper on "3D localization of deep-seated SERS phantom Lesions using tomographic transmission Raman spectroscopy" was accepted by *ACS Applied Materials & Interfaces*.
+- Sept 20, 2023: Paper on "3D localization of deep-seated SERS phantom Lesions using tomographic transmission Raman spectroscopy" was accepted by *ACS Appl.
+Mater.
+Interfaces*.
 Congrats to first author Haoqiang XIE!
-- Sept 08, 2023: Undergraduate Han GU received the National Science Foundation of China (NSFC) funding for her study on photon transport of spatially offset Raman spectroscopy.
+- Sept 08, 2023: Undergraduate Han GU received the NSFC funding for her investigations on "image-shift of spatially offset Raman spectroscopy".
 Only about 100 students were selected nationwide.
 Congrats.
 - Aug 25, 2023: Prof. LIN received National Science Foundation of China (NSFC) funding (国自然面上基金).
 Congrats!
 - Aug 3, 2023: Paper on "direct and quantitative assessments of near‑infrared tissue penetration in biological tissues using surface‑enhanced Raman scattering" was accepted by *MED-X* journal.
 - June 08, 2023: Prof. LIN delivered an invited talk at Photonix Conference.